(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Discussion

 A similar conclusion was demonstrated numerically by \cite{Tazaki2019} who calculated the scattering matrix of dust aggregates instead of solid spheres (\citealt{Tazaki2016, Tazaki2018}; see also \citealt{Kirchschlager2014}).
 The resulting DLP at $\theta=90^\circ$ at $\lambda=1$mm does not become negative even if the maximum grain size is $100$ cm (or a maximum size parameter of $\sim 6000$) approximated by the effective medium theory \citep{Kataoka2014}.
 A simulated disk image from \cite{Tazaki2019} also showed near-far side asymmetry in the polarized intensity and polarization fraction similar to Fig.~\ref{fig:H_opac_nearfar}.
-The similarity of the resulting images from both the experimental and the simulated scattering matrices for irregular grains strengthens the possibility that the observed disk polarization can be explained by scattering of large mm/cm grains, whose existence is also implied by the low values of the opacity index $\beta$.
+The similarity of the resulting images from both the experimental and the simulated scattering matrices for irregular grains strengthens the possibility that the observed disk polarization can be explained by scattering of large mm-sized grains.

-However, it is unclear if the $\beta$ index itself provides reliable measurements for grain size.
-The conventional relation between low $\beta$ and mm/cm grains is also based on the assumption of spherical grains \citep[e.g.][]{Draine2006, Birnstiel2018}. $\beta$ depends on other grain properties like size distribution, shape, and composition.
-For example, \cite{Tazaki2019} demonstrated that while the purely spherical $a_{\text{max}}=1$ cm grains have $\beta \sim 0.7$, compact dust aggregates of $a_{\text{max}}=1$ cm with a volume filling factor $f=0.1$ still have $\beta \sim 1.5$.
-The $\beta$ index is more related to product $a_{\text{max}}f$ and not necessarily the size itself (see also \citealt{Kataoka2014}).
-Other uncertainties in deriving $\beta$ include optical depth effects, alterations due to scattering, or unresolved optically thick components \citep[e.g.][]{Beckwith1990, Birnstiel2018, Lin2020}.

-Even though polarization may not pinpoint the grain size, the fact remains that polarization is caused by scattering which means that grains are at least large enough to scatter the (sub)millimeter photons efficiently which is already different from the $0.1 \mu$m interstellar grains.
-The level of polarization can still constrain the grain size, but not as precisely as suggested by using the polarization reversal of spherical grains \citep{Tazaki2019}.
-Nevertheless, the existence of scattering opens the possibility of using other attributes, such as forward scattering as demonstrated in Section~\ref{sec:forward_scattering}, to identify grains with large size parameters.
-In particular, any detection of near-far side asymmetry at large radius where radiation anisotropy is prominent will indicate large grains as opposed to small grains (Section~\ref{sec:forward_scattering}), which we leave for a future study.

 From Fig.~\ref{fig:disk_lpol}, we have demonstrated that adopting perfectly spherical grains can lead to drastically incorrect predictions to (sub)millimeter polarization images of disks.
 Given the increasing number of polarization images from ALMA and fundamental importance of grain size, there is a strong need to improve upon the polarization predictions to make the most out of the hard-fought data.
 An obvious method, as demonstrated in this paper, is to increase laboratory measurements.
 In particular, the field will benefit from measuring scattering matrices at (sub)millimeter wavelengths with materials that match the grains in protoplanetary disks as closely as possible.